inspire-1a03/intersession-2020-Talha2000/docs/index.md

 }`
 ### If the temperature is above 28, it will cause the LED to change colors and start the buzzer. ###

 ### This device can be used for emergency situations where high temperatures can be a danger.
-It does have a function like the smoke alarm.
+It does have a function like a smoke detector.
 However, instead of smoke, it will detect the temperature. ###

 <!--